Accessible Transport in the Netherlands

-The Netherlands is one of the most accessible countries in Europe when it comes to transport.
+The Netherlands is one of the most accessible countries in Europe when it comes to transport, and to begin planning your trip to Holland with autistic children I recommend starting with my full guide to the Netherlands with autistic children.
 From step-free trains to well-designed buses and extensive cycling infrastructure, getting around is generally straightforward for disabled travellers and families with additional needs.
 However, there are still some important details to understand before you travel, especially around booking assistance and using older stations.

 We use affiliate links in our posts and if you click on them, we will earn a small commission if you book or buy something.